dikortis/LetsTalkETC/Episodes/Episode_10.md

-are if the if they're voting on something that's not so critical but like let's the switch from there was the debate about whether etc' should stick with proof of work with something that critical and well
+are if the if they're voting on something that's not so critical but like let's the switch from there was the debate about whether ETC should stick with proof of work with something that critical and well